dimsemenov/Magnific-Popup/website/documentation.md

   },

   // Only for ajax
-  parseAjax: function(jqXHR) {
+  parseAjax: function(data) {
     console.log('Loading of ajax content finished.
-Object:', jqXHR);
+Object:', data.responseText);
-    // Allows you modify value of jqXHR.responseText here.
-It's used as content for popup.
+    // data.responseText contains HTML text that will be inserted to DOM
+    // You may modify it however you wish
-    // jqXHR.responseText can be a String or a jQuery object }
+    // data.responseText can be a String or a DOM (jQuery) element

+    // For example, to show just #some-element:
+    // data.responseText = $(data.responseText).find('#some-element');
+  },
+  ajaxContentAdded: function() {
+    // Ajax content is loaded and appended to DOM console.log(this.content);
+  }
 }
 {% endhighlight %}